TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 #### Git Repository

 You continue with your work from the previous assignment.
 See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment2` branch from your previous work.

-We have made some changes in the template for this assignment, you need to merge the changes from `upstream/assignment2` in.
+We have made some changes in the template for this assignment, you need to merge the changes from `upstream/assignment2`.
 See [Pulling in changes from upstream](/documentation/git.html#pulling-in-changes-from-upstream) on how to do this.
 Merging these changes provides you with an example program at `MiniJava-examples/program1.mjv`.

 #### Committing Derived Artifacts